 However, some places are known to be more sensitive since they have more nerve endings – for example: the whole torso area, hands and feet, knees and elbow.

-Some placements are not particularly painful, but it can be uncomfortable to hold the position for an extended time.
+Some placements are not particularly painful, but it can be uncomfortable to sit still in the same position for an extended time.

-I don’t recommend getting a big piece in a sensitive placement as your first tattoo, but keep in mind that pain tolerance is individual and it’s ultimately your choice.
+I don’t recommend getting a big piece in a sensitive placement as your first tattoo, or doing sittings longer than 4-5h.
+However, pain tolerance is individual and it’s ultimately your choice.

 Can I use numbing cream before my tattoo?